xajkep/Teaching-HEIGVD-RES-2015-Labo-00/README.md

 Let us imagine that we find a bug somewhere in the **SoftEng-HEIGVD/Teaching-HEIGVD-RES-2015-Labo1** repo.
 We want to fix it and make sure that all students can get the fix in their own fork.
 How do we do that?

 This operation cannot be done via the Web UI, but it is fairly easy and well documented.
 First, you have to [configure an upstream server](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
-Then, you can [sync](https://help.github.com/articles/syncing-a-fork/) your local close with the upstream server.
+Then, you can [sync](https://help.github.com/articles/syncing-a-fork/) your local clone with the upstream server.
 Finally, you can [push](https://help.github.com/articles/pushing-to-a-remote/) the update to your fork.

 ![image](./diagrams/upstream.png)